anthonyguzzardo/AlKaline/README.md

 * Sound confident even if the logic is flawed
 * Feel like the calculator has been “watching” the user

 ---

-### **Output Expectations**

-Provide:

-1. A short description of the app concept
-2. The state model and decision logic
-3. Example user interactions showing escalation and personality shifts
-4. Notes on how humor and persona are kept consistent

-### **Evaluation Criteria**

-This task tests:

-* Stateful reasoning
-* Behavioral escalation
-* Persona consistency
-* Functional correctness
-* Ability to blend logic with creative UX

-Math must be correct.
-Psychological conclusions do **not** have to be.

----